2023 Request for Proposals

 The Minnesota Aquatic Invasive Species Research Center (MAISRC) at the University of Minnesota is seeking proposals for research studies to advance control and management, prevention of establishment and spread, risk assessment, and early detection of aquatic invasive species (AIS) in Minnesota.

-Through this competitive proposal process, MAISRC will administer an estimated $2,000,000 to fund high-priority research needs focused on new lines of research and continuation of existing projects.
+Through a competitive proposal process, MAISRC will administer an estimated $1,900,000 to fund high-priority research needs focused on new lines of research and continuation of existing projects.
 MAISRC conducted a thorough and systematic needs assessment in 2022 that included AIS managers, researchers, and the public, to identify and prioritize research needs that will develop science-based solutions to Minnesota’s AIS problems.
-This RFP is focused on 18 research priorities that were identified in this process and considered for new lines of research.
+This request for proposals (RFP) is focused on 17 research priorities that were identified in this process and considered for new lines of research.
+MAISRC may provide funding for future phases of ongoing research as part of this RFP, pending review of progress and proposed activities (see process for continuation project proposals).

 Proposals are invited from investigators at any Minnesota-based academic, governmental (federal, tribal, state, local), or non-profit research institution or organization with demonstrated capacity to conduct rigorous, scientific research.
 Proposed work should build capacity in and benefit the state of Minnesota.
-Research collaborations and multi-investigator projects are strongly encouraged.
-Research teams may include expertise outside of Minnesota if needed, however, please note that some restrictions apply for use of grant funds out of state.
+Research collaborations with diverse skillsets and specialties and multi-investigator projects are strongly encouraged.
+Research teams may include expertise outside of Minnesota, but please note that some restrictions apply for use of grant funds out of state.
+To discuss opportunities for collaboration and networking, please contact MAISRC staff at [email protected]

 Pre-proposal instructions and selection process